CodyCahoon/google-for-a-day/README.md

 ### Information

-1. This index is done by exact (lowercase) match
+1. Searching is done by exact match
+2. A max time of 5 seconds is put on loading a site

 ## Setup